bjartwolf/Kebab/README.md

 ## Intro

 Open the intro solution.
 This part is just scripts and is meant to be evaluated and played with in FSI.
 Send a line to FSI using CTRL+ENTER in MonoDevelop.
-There is no feedback on right and wrong, as an instructor or ask @jonaswinje, @einarwh or @bjartnes or someone else on Twitter if  you are not sure, or create a GitHub issue or something.
+There is no feedback on right and wrong, ask an instructor or ask @jonaswinje, @einarwh or @bjartnes or someone else on Twitter if  you are not sure, or create a GitHub issue or something.
 The assignments are a bit open on purpose.
 We want you to play with the concepts.

 ## Trees